 I’m going to make a confession.
 I do not do well with change.
 Through every phase of my life, I have struggled with the major changes that came with.
 I had it when I went away to college.
 I had it when I graduated from college, lost my safety net of what had been my routine for the last four years, and moved away from all of my college friends, turning them all into long distance friendships.
 I had it again each time a friend moved further away and instead of living just an hour and a half away in our college town, where I knew I could visit anytime, now lived hours away, or even many states away.

 Long distance friendships can be hard.
 I feel like they force you to realize who your real friends are.
-Sometimes, people you think will be lifelong friends fall off the face of the earth quickly when you no longer life near each other.
-It’s important to nurture those long distance friendships, so today I’m going to share a few tips to help you do that.
+Sometimes, people you think will be lifelong friends fall off the face of the earth quickly when you no longer live near each other.
+It’s important to nurture those long-distance friendships, so today I’m going to share a few tips to help you do that.

 Schedule Phone Dates